thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 When an event handler is invoked by React, an `event` object is passed in as the first argument.
 The `event` object contains all the relevant information about the event that was just fired.
 Because of one-way data binding, it's your job to use the `event` object to update the component's state.

 In the code above, both the `h1` and `input` elements need be updated to reflect what the user has typed.
 In other words, the component's `this.state.who` value needs to be updated.
-To do that, the `this.setState()` function is called with a `nextState` object.
-This function performs a *shallow* merge of the `nextState` object into the current `this.state` object.
+To do that, the `this.setState()` function is called with a `{ who: nextWho }` object.
+This function performs a *shallow* merge of the `{ who: nextWho }` object into the current `this.state` object.
 The resulting object is automatically reassigned back into `this.state` variable for you.

 After the merge, the component is also automatically re-rendered, updating the presentation.
 Because of this, you *never* modify the `this.state` object directly.
 To change a component's state, always use the `this.setState()` function.